CloudChi/FX-Framework/Script_Folders_Module.md

   - Do not contain logic
   - Call scripts in Public, Protected, or Dependencies subfolders
   - Not versioned
-  - Display errors to the user
+  - Often displays errors to the user
   - Only called by buttons on layouts
     ![Buttons](Screenshot_Buttons.png)